Own-Data-Privateer/hoardy-web/tool/README.md

 - recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots (except for those given via `--boring`); all of these options can be specified multiple times in arbitrary combinations:
   - `--root-url URL`
-  : a URL to be used as one of the roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL paths and components, and UNICODE URL paths and components, in arbitrary mixes and combinations are allowed; i.e., e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
+  : a URL to be used as one of the roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL components, and UNICODE URL components in arbitrary mixes and combinations are allowed; e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
   - `-r URL_PREFIX, --root-url-prefix URL_PREFIX, --root URL_PREFIX`
-  : a URL prefix for URLs that are to be used as roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL paths and components, and UNICODE URL paths and components, in arbitrary mixes and combinations are allowed; i.e., e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
+  : a URL prefix for URLs that are to be used as roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL components, and UNICODE URL components in arbitrary mixes and combinations are allowed; e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
   - `--root-url-re URL_RE`
-  : a regular expression matching URLs that are to be used as roots for recursive export; the regular expression will be matched against `net_url` and `pretty_net` of each reqres, so only Punycode UTS46 IDNAs with percent-encoded URL path and query components or plain UNICODE IDNAs with UNICODE URL paths and components are allowed, but regular expressions using mixes of differently encoded parts will fail to match anything
+  : a regular expression matching URLs that are to be used as roots for recursive export; the regular expression will be matched against `net_url` and `pretty_net` of each reqres, so only Punycode UTS46 IDNAs with percent-encoded URL components or plain UNICODE IDNAs with UNICODE URL components are allowed, but regular expressions using mixes of differently encoded parts will fail to match anything

 - recursion depth:
   - `-d DEPTH, --depth DEPTH`
   : maximum recursion depth level; the default is `0`, which means "`--root-*` documents and their requisite resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion

-- file system path ordering:
-  - `--paths-given-order`
-  : `argv` and `--stdin0` `PATH`s are processed in the order they are given; default
-  - `--paths-sorted`
-  : `argv` and `--stdin0` `PATH`s are processed in lexicographic order
-  - `--paths-reversed`
-  : `argv` and `--stdin0` `PATH`s are processed in reverse lexicographic order
-  - `--walk-fs-order`
-  : recursive file system walk is done in the order `readdir(2)` gives results
-  - `--walk-sorted`
-  : recursive file system walk is done in lexicographic order; default
-  - `--walk-reversed`
-  : recursive file system walk is done in reverse lexicographic order

 ## Examples